caiks/WBOT02/README.md

 47 vs 46 - added min entropy, growth is reduced, multiplier increases slightly, more normal statistics?, compare qualitative

+48 vs 47 - 5-valent and no overflow, growth higher and lower multiplier suggests that 5-valent is picking up more alignments

 48 vs 45 - both 5-valent, added min entropy and no overflow - growth is reduced, multiplier increases slightly,  more normal statistics?, compare qualitative

 50 vs 48 - back to 10-valent - only diff is valency and min entropy limit,  growth is reduced, multiplier increases slightly, similar stats? compare qualitative